makerdao/lockstake/lockstake-overview.md

 The following functions are called from the LockstakeClipper (see below) throughout the liquidation process.

-* `onKick(address urn, uint256 wad)` - Withdraw `wad` amount of `stkGov` from the chosen farm and undelegate the same amount of MKR from the chosen `urn`'s delegate.
-The MKR stays in the current contract until it is taken or returned as leftovers to the `urn`.
+* `onKick(address urn, uint256 wad)` - Undelegate and unstake the entire `urn`'s MKR amount.
+Also burn the liquidated amount of staking token (`stkMkr`).
 * `onTake(address urn, address who, uint256 wad)` - Transfer MKR to the liquidation auction buyer.
 * `onTakeLeftovers(address urn, uint256 tot, uint256 left)` - Burn a proportional amount of the MKR which was bought in the auction and return the rest to the `urn`.
-The returned amount is redelegated (but not restaked in the farm).
+This again undelegates and unstakes the entire `urn`'s MKR amount (in case any of it was restaked or redelegated during the auction).
-* `onYank(address urn, uint256 wad)` - Burns the auction's MKR (in case of an auction cancellation).
+* `onYank(address urn, uint256 wad)` - Burn the auction's MKR (in case of an auction cancellation).

 **Configurable Parameters:**